Lattice Reduction over Imaginary Quadratic Fields: Conclusions

-In this work, we have revisited the properties of algebraic lattices and investigated the proper design of Gauss and LLL reduction operating in the algebraic domain.
-We have shown that it is possible to successfully build a polynomial time algorithm that returns a basis that corresponds to the successive minima for a two dimensional basis, and only Euclidean rings can generate lattices which are feasible for defining algebraic LLL.
-Then, with the reduction algorithm, we have shown how it is used to find the network coding vectors in C\&F. While constructing a network coding matrix with full rank over rings is generally not sufficient for making it injective over finite fields, the lattice reduction based scheme can always do so.
-Moreover, all the forwarded data streams are shown to have a DoF of $1/n$.
-Numerical results have been given to compare the proposed algebraic algorithms and other alternative strategies.
+In this work, we have investigated the properties of algebraic lattices and the proper design of Gauss and LLL reduction operating in the algebraic domain.
+We have shown that, within Euclidean domains, it is possible to successfully build an algebraic Gauss's algorithm that returns a basis that corresponds to the successive minima for a two dimensional basis.
+Moreover, the convergence of algebraic LLL also requires the ring to be Euclidean.
+Our simulations results show that algebraic algorithms can not only run faster than non-algebraic algorithms, for Type-II bases they also generate shorter vectors.

-Although our work implies the infeasibility of addressing lattice reduction for non-Euclidean imaginary quadratic domains directly, lattices over such domains can always be transformed to real lattices and subsequently associating with real reduction algorithms.
-An interesting future direction is to study the reduction theory on more complicated Humber-form lattices in \cite{lyu2018}, which arises from C\&F over block-fading channels.
-Another area to explore is reduction over ``trace-Euclidean'' domains, i.e. domains where, for all $x\in K$, there exists a $q\in\mathcal{O}_{K}$ such that $|\trace_{K/\mathbb{Q}}((x-q){(x-q)}^{\dagger})|<1$ (for imaginary quadratic fields, trace-Euclideanity is equivalent to norm-Euclideanity).

 \appendices{}